Instructional Assistant Visa Sponsorship Jobs in Delaware

 Which visa types are most common for instructional assistant roles in Delaware?

-H-1B sponsorship is possible for instructional assistant roles when the position requires a bachelor's degree in a specific field, such as special education or a subject-specific discipline.
-J-1 exchange visitor visas are another pathway, particularly through university-affiliated programs.
+H-1B visa sponsorship is possible for instructional assistant roles when the position requires a bachelor's degree in a specific field, such as special education or a subject-specific discipline.
+J-1 visa exchange visitor visas are another pathway, particularly through university-affiliated programs.
 TN visas are available for Canadian and Mexican nationals with qualifying education credentials.
 Not all instructional assistant positions meet the specialty occupation threshold required for H-1B classification, so the specific job requirements matter considerably.

 Which cities in Delaware have the most instructional assistant sponsorship jobs?